Precious-svg/requirement-analysis/README.md

 - Security: All data must be encrypted in transit and at rest, and user sessions should automatically expire after 15 minutes of inactivity.

 ## Use Case Diagrams
+ ***What Are Use Case Diagrams?***
+  Use case diagrams are a type of Unified Modeling Language (UML) diagram that visually represent the interactions between users (actors) and a system.
+They provide a high-level overview of the system's functionalities and how different users engage with them.
+Each use case illustrates a specific goal or task that an actor aims to achieve within the system.